Reward-Instruct: A Reward-Centric Approach to Fast Photo-Realistic Image Generation: : A Reward-Centric Approach to Image Generation

+Let $R(\bx)$ denote a reward function mapping $\mathbb{R}^d\to \mathbb{R}$.
+We can characterize the reward-centric generation task as searching in the \textit{image domain} for samples that maximize rewards, which is naturally an optimization problem.
+To characterize the image domain constraint, consider having access to the image likelihood $p(\bx)$ for natural images.
+If $p(\bx)$ is below a certain threshold, $\bx$ can be deemed outside the image domain.
+Therefore, we can rethink the generation as a regularized reward maximization problem with the following objective:

-We will demonstrate in later sections that with well-parameterized generation and proper regularization, we can achieve state-of-the-art text-to-image generation with only a few reward functions, without relying on diffusion distillation.
+where $c>0$ is some threshold.
+With this formulation, there are two important design choices to consider: (1) How to parameterize images?
+(2) How to effectively optimize the generator while preventing reward hacking?
+We will demonstrate in later sections that with a well-parameterized generator and proper regularization, we can achieve state-of-the-art text-to-image generation with only a few reward functions, without relying on diffusion distillation.